International Snow Leopard Day – Can You Spot the ‘Grey Ghost’?

 Just thinking of getting a glimpse of the mountain ghost (a.k.a. ounce) is an adventure in itself and that’s why amateur, as well as pro photographers around the world, love to embark on adventures unknown.

 It’s a well-known fact that snow leopards blend very well in their surroundings, so it is high time we take you on a little hunt to spot the animal in its habitat.

 These photographs are so convincing that you’ll scratch your head and surely look out for the consequent close-up images which make you say “Damn, how could I not spot that!”

 # We bet you’ll look at this photograph clicked by Saurabh Desai about 8 km away from Kibber (the highest motorable village in the world) in Spiti valley and doubt your visual perception.
 Don’t worry, it’s normal since the camouflage is so damn convincing.
 It can literally make anyone tear their hair out.

 We’ll get you out of your misery.
 Have a closer look at the zoomed image of the photograph and you’ll see a snow leopard peeking from behind the rocky mountain, looking straight into the camera lens.

-# Next up is a shot of mountain ghost taking a nap (that’s a hint!) photographed by Raghu Chundawat somewhere in Ladakh.
+# Next up is a shot of grey ghost taking a nap (that’s a hint!) photographed by Raghu Chundawat somewhere in Ladakh.
 The conservation biologist captured this shot while on his research on snow leopards in the region as a part of his Ph.
 D. degree.